Disentangling the critical signatures of neural activity: Results

-{Hence, we find that the measured neural activity in the barrel cortex at rest displays two different signatures of criticality - power-law avalanches and scale-free spatial correlations.
-In order to try and unfold the underlying processes from which these collective properties emerge, we assume that neural activity may be decomposed in two parts} \cite{priesemann2018can, ferrari2018separating}: (i) the \emph{intrinsic activity}, which is the activity driven by interactions between neurons or populations of neurons - in our case, the propagation dynamics across the multi-layer network of the interconnected neurons along the barrel; (ii) the \emph{extrinsic activity}, which instead corresponds to the activity modulated by an external or global unit - in our case, the external inputs triggering or modulating the propagation (e.g. synaptic current injection from the thalamic inputs).
+In order to try and unfold the underlying processes from which these collective properties emerge, we assume that neural activity may be decomposed in two parts \cite{priesemann2018can, ferrari2018separating}: (i) the \emph{intrinsic activity}, which is the activity driven by interactions between neurons or populations of neurons - in our case, the propagation dynamics across the multi-layer network of the interconnected neurons along the barrel; (ii) the \emph{extrinsic activity}, which instead corresponds to the activity modulated by an external or global unit - in our case, the external inputs triggering or modulating the propagation (e.g. synaptic current injection from the thalamic inputs). {Taking into account \emph{extrinsic activity} becomes particularly important when neural activity is not analyzed in an isolated context - e.g., from neural slices - but rather directly from a portion of the animal brain, as we do here.}

-We introduce a {paradigmatic model} model of $N$ variables $(v_1, \dots, v_N)$, denoting the activity of $N$ units (e.g. neurons or, {as in our case, distinct populations of neurons as measured by our LFPs}). {This model is simple enough to be treated analytically and to provide a clear physical interpretation, while being complex enough to display non-trivial behaviors \cite{nozari2020brain}.} Focusing {first} on the extrinsic activity {only}, we model these variables as conditionally independent through an Ornstein-Uhlenbeck (OU) process \cite{Saggio2016, Arbabyazd2021, Gilson2019, Gilson2016} with time-dependent diffusion
+To this end, we introduce a paradigmatic model of $N$ continuous {real} variables $(v_1, \dots, v_N)$, denoting the activity of $N$ units (e.g. neurons or, as in our case, distinct populations of neurons as measured by our LFPs).
+Intrinsic activity corresponds to pairwise interactions among these units, whereas extrinsic activity is modeled through a common external input that affects all the units in the same way.
+To fix the ideas, we first consider the simple case of a multivariate Ornstein-Uhlenbeck (mOU) process, in which the external input corresponds to a common modulation of the noise strength.
+Although not realistic from a biophysical point of view, this model is simple enough to be treated analytically and to provide a clear physical interpretation, while being complex enough to display non-trivial behaviors \cite{nozari2020brain}.
+Moreover, mOU processes have been already considered in the literature in the context of fMRI signals \cite{Saggio2016, Gilson2016, Gilson2019, Arbabyazd2021}.
+As we will see, the results we obtain for extrinsic activity are qualitatively unchanged even in more biophysically-sound models.
+Therefore, we first consider

-where $\gamma_i$ is the characteristic time of the $i$-th neuron, $\eta_i(t)$ is a white noise, and $\mathcal{D}(t)$ corresponds to a noise {strength} modulation from an external input that is shared among all the units.
-In particular, we define the noise modulation $D(t)$ as
+where $\eta_i(t)$ are standard white noises{, $A$ is a $N\times N$ symmetric matrix} and {$\mathcal{D}(t)>0$} corresponds to a noise strength modulation from an external input shared among all the units.
+We also write {$A_{ij} = \frac{1}{\gamma_i} - \mathcal{W}_{ij}$}, where $\gamma_i$ is the characteristic time of the $i$-th unit, and $\mathcal{W}$ is the matrix of the effective synaptic strengths, whose diagonal entries are set to zero.
+In order to derive analytical results, following \cite{Touboul2017}, we define the noise modulation $\mathcal{D}(t)$ as